elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 I'm up for debate on whether to include properties that were inherited.

 This buyers tax should be implemented federally.
 People who are buying homes in multiple provinces are definitely upper middle class or rich.
 Therefore, a 50% or even 100% tax is not a problem if they are buying to live rather than to rent.
 Imagine a multi millionaire; that 500k property now costs 1M, so it's not a problem.

+Lastly, governments should play around trying to reduce rent-seeking behaviour without short-term tenants being unable to live because there are no land lords.
+For example, to accomodate the demand of students, a [supply side policy could be enacted to incenticize efficient land use 2km around universities](#increasing-supply---land-value-tax) combined with a tax exclusion on properties near the university if the parent has a student that goes to the university.
+This would allow parents to buy a property of 5 units and rent out 4 of them to students who's parents cannot afford to buy a property around the university.
+Universities or provincial governments would provide a guide for parents of student ineligible for the provincial university grants; So if there are 50,000 students and only 10% have parents who can afford to buy a secondary property, then 40,000 students are basically taken care of.
+Although I hope that parents wouldn't partake in the price gouging of their childs' peers, this tax exclusion can be taken away if something like that starts occuring.

+### Reducing Demand - Corporations Ban

+Corporations should not be allowed to own houses they did not develop themselves.
+Policy should incentivize denser housing supply and a corporation land lord is just the worst.
+Corporations that manage properties for client land lords would still be allowed to exist.

 ### Increasing Supply - Vacant Homes